On the geometry of silent and anisotropic big bang singularities: Assumptions

 An \textit{expanding partial pointed foliation} is a partial pointed foliation such that the mean curvature $\theta$ of the leaves of the foliation is always strictly positive.
-Given an expanding partial pointed foliation, the \textit{associated expansion normalised Weingarten map} $\mK$ is the family of $(1,1)$ tensor fields on $\bM$ given by $\mK:=\bK/\theta$; the \textit{associated conformal metric} is $\hg:=\theta^{2}g$; the \textit{associated induced conformal metric, second fundamental form, mean curvature and future pointing unit normal} are denoted $\chg$, $\chk$, $\chth$ and $\hU$ respectively, and they are the objects induced on the hypersurfaces $\bM_{t}$ by the conformal metric $\hg$; and the \textit{associated conformal Weingarten map} $\chK$ is the family of $(1,1)$ tensor fields on $\bM$ obtained by raising one of the indices of $\chk$ with $\chg$. \end{definition} In what follows, we also speak of the \textit{deceleration parameter} $q$, defined by (\ref{eq:hUnlnthetamomqbas}).
+Given an expanding partial pointed foliation, the \textit{associated expansion normalised Weingarten map} $\mK$ is the family of $(1,1)$ tensor fields on $\bM$ given by $\mK:=\bK/\theta$; the \textit{associated conformal metric} is $\hg:=\theta^{2}g$; the \textit{associated induced conformal metric, second fundamental form, mean curvature and future pointing unit normal} are denoted $\chg$, $\chk$, $\chth$ and $\hU$ respectively, and they are the objects induced on the hypersurfaces $\bM_{t}$ by the conformal metric $\hg$; and the \textit{associated conformal Weingarten map} $\chK$ is the family of $(1,1)$ tensor fields on $\bM$ obtained by raising one of the indices of $\chk$ with $\chg$. \end{definition} \begin{remark} As is clear from the definition, the reference metric $\bge_{\refer}$ is determined by specifying the time $t_0\in I$.
+Moreover, due to this choice, the logarithmic volume density $\varrho$ introduced in (\ref{eq:varrhodefdp}) has the property that $\varrho(\bx,t_0)=0$ for all $\bx\in\bM$.
+This is a convenient property and it means that one can think of $t_0$ as a reference time in the definition of the logarithmic volume density. \end{remark} \begin{remark} Note that for each $t\in I$, there is a corresponding $\bge$, $\bk$, $\bK$, $\mK$ etc. induced on $\bM_t$.
+In this sense, it is natural to think of $\bge$ as a family of Riemannian metrics on $\bM$ for $t\in I$ etc. \end{remark} \begin{remark} Here $\chg=\theta^{2}\bge$, $\mK=\chK+\hU(\ln\theta)\mathrm{Id}$ and $\chth=-q$, where $q$ is defined by (\ref{eq:hUnlnthetamomqbas}). \end{remark}

+In what follows, we also speak of the \textit{deceleration parameter} $q$, defined by (\ref{eq:hUnlnthetamomqbas}); note that $q$ converging to $n-1$ is naturally associated with the quiescent setting; see (\ref{eq:ninvoneplusqfirstestimate}) below; and that $q-(n-1)$ is the perhaps most important term when it comes to determining the asymptotic behaviour of solutions to the wave equation $\Box_g\phi=0$; see (\ref{eq:waveequforphi}) below.
 Moreover, the \textit{lapse function} $N$ and \textit{shift vector field} $\chi$ are defined by $\d_{t}=NU+\chi$.
 The lapse function associated with the conformally rescaled metric $\hg$ is denoted $\hN=\theta N$.

-Non-degeneracy and silence are two important notions in what follows, cf. \cite[Definition~3.10]{RinWave}: \begin{definition} Let $(M,g)$ be a time oriented Lorentz manifold.
+Non-degeneracy and silence are two important notions in what follows; see \cite[Definition~3.10]{RinWave}: \begin{definition} Let $(M,g)$ be a spacetime.
 Assume that it has an expanding partial pointed foliation.
 If there is a constant $\e_{\Spe}>0$ such that